 3) My son/daughter is playing “Summer Ball”, “All Star Ball”, “Rep Ball”, and they are a pitcher.
 We are worried about their arm because they will be pitching this week.
 Will my son/daughter be pitching in the camp?
-No. During station work, we may do some flat ground pitching drills.
+No. During station work, we may do some flat ground pitching drills and exercises.
 If this is something that will affect your young ball player, let us know and they can get extra reps in the batting cage, ground balls, fly balls etc. if this is a concern to the parent.
 Our pitching programming is done in the off season pitching clinics that we offer in the fall and winter.

 4) My son/daughter is playing “Summer Ball”, “All Star Ball”, “Rep Ball”, and they will probably be too tired for their game as it sounds like a long day.
 Should they attend?
 Yes.
 In saying that, what is the fitness level of your child?
 If they get tired easy, as a parent you need to find out why they tire easily.
 Even if your child is playing baseball in the evening, or a more advanced level of baseball, we recommend that young ball player be an athlete.
 If it isn’t a baseball camp, attend a soccer camp, basketball camp, hockey camp in the summer and play ball at night.
 Couch potato by day and baseball player at night does not create an athlete.